 It is our responsibility to equip them with the advantages and opportunities afforded by unsurpassed education and the dream of unlimited potential.

-Introducing AA net positive energy building produces more energy through on-site renewable energy than is consumed.
+Our net positive energy building will produce more energy through on-site renewable energy than it consumes.

-Living Building Challenge (LBC) is a certification program and unified tool for transformative design, allowing us to envision a future that is socially just, culturally rich and ecologically restorative.
-AGC's school complex will meet LBC standards and will offer students the maximum experience and opportunity to change the future of the world in which we live.
+Living Building Challenge (LBC) is a transformative design program which envisions a future that is socially just, culturally rich and ecologically restorative.
+As an LBC inspired project, this campus will offer students the maximum experience and opportunity to change the future of the world in which we live.

 Here are just a few ways we are using the LBC to help us change the world, beginning in our learning community: